 Of course, if there's anything left over after the ground feeding birds have visited, get out your rake -- or your shop vacuum.

-Offering a variety of types of seed is another solution.
-Nyjer seed attracts a variety of birds and doesn't germinate.
-A special Finch Feeder will have
+Offering a variety of types of seeds is another solution.

 A special Finch Feeder will have to be used as the seed is very tiny.
 The husk will fall to the ground and need to be cleaned.
-But nyjer seed is steril.
+But nyjer seed is sterile.

 "Baking bird seed is just another step that makes enjoying backyard birds a bit more complicated."